BitcoinDesign/Guide/guide/case-studies/savings-wallet.md

       caption: Additional messaging about recovery costs.
     - file: recovery/device-registration
       alt:
-      caption: Repeat the device registration flow from the onboarding sequencc.
+      caption: Repeat the device registration flow from the onboarding sequence.
     - file: recovery/complete
       alt:
       caption: A confirmation that the recovery is complete and the new wallet is ready for use.